Home » Symptoms » Dog Symptoms A-Z » Firm Mass

 Basics and possible causes

 BenignBenign refers to a non-invasive, non-serious condition that is not life-threatening.
-In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors. tumors, such as lipomas, are fatty tumors that may appear firm but usually do not cause pain and generally develop slowly.
+In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors.
+Tumors, such as lipomas, are fatty growths that, while they may appear firm, usually do not cause Pain and generally develop slowly.
 Other benignBenign refers to a non-invasive, non-serious condition that is not life-threatening.
-In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors. tumors include fibromas or adenomas.
-In many cases, these tumors are locally confined and do not metastasize.
+In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors.
+Tumors include fibromas or adenomas.
+These Tumors are often localized and do not metastasize in many cases.

 MalignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
-Malignant tumors can cause serious health problems in dogs and cats. tumors, such as sarcomas or carcinomas, on the other hand, often grow faster and can invade surrounding tissue or form metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
+Malignant tumors can cause serious health problems in dogs and cats.
+Tumors, such as sarcomas or carcinomas, on the other hand, often grow faster and can invade surrounding tissue or form metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
 Metastases indicate that cancer has spread in the body..
-These tumors are often irregularly shaped and may increase in size over time.
+These Tumors are often irregularly shaped and can increase in size over time.

 Inflammatory processes can also lead to firm massesIn pathology, the term "mass" is used to describe an abnormal lump or growth in the body.
 A mass can form in the skin or subcutaneous tissue, or even inside the body.
 The causes can be benign (not cancer) or malignant (cancer)..
-In the case of an abscess caused by a bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., pus collects in a tissue sac, which can lead to a hard, painful swelling.
+In an Abscess, caused by a bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., pus accumulates in a tissue sac, which can lead to a hard, painful Swelling.
 Granulomas, which result from chronicChronic refers to a condition or disease that is long-lasting or permanent.
-Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. inflammation, can also cause such hardening.
+Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. inflammation, can also cause such hardenings.

 Typical accompanying symptoms